 As to the negative side of Medicaid :

 It appears that health care fraud exists regardless of our best efforts to eliminate it, or at least to rein it in.
 The trick is to develop coordinated systems and incentives to most efficiently combat it.
 The challenge to a single-payer system would appear to be to devote resources up front to forestall fraud, to monitor results and adjust accordingly.
 The observations above make it clear that greater efficiencies are needed than currently exist.
-With all citizens covered by basic health insurance, it is likely that patient fraud rates would drop, however.
+With all citizens covered by basic health insurance, it is likely that patient-based fraud rates would drop, however.
+Providers, though, who will still remain independent business entities under single-payer, may still require some forms of focus on fraud.

 As a conclusion to this section on government's involvement in health care, we bring you this chart sourced orginally from Inside Gov: 2016 United States Budget: